3d-printingcaduavinavfusion360aerodynamicsrc

 Design & CFD

-The airframe was designed in Fusion 360 with a focus on printability: each section is sized to fit a standard print bed, with alignment pins and bonded joints at the wing-fuselage and tail interfaces.
-Wing geometry was iterated in Autodesk CFD to evaluate lift-to-drag ratio and stall characteristics across the expected speed range, informing the final airfoil selection and wing incidence angle.
+The airframe was designed in Fusion 360 with a focus on minimizing weight and modularity: each section is sized to fit a standard print bed, with alignment pins and bonded joints at the wing-fuselage and tail interfaces.
+Wing geometry was iterated in Autodesk CFD to evaluate lift-to-drag ratio and stall characteristics across the expected speed range, informing the final airfoil selection and wing attack angle.

 Structural considerations drove wall thicknesses, infill patterns, and spar routing — the main wing spar is a carbon rod bonded into printed spar tubes in each wing panel.